-Daniel and I are always on the lookout for small two player games we can travel with.
+Daniel and I are always on the lookout for small 2 person games we can travel with.
 It was much harder than I anticipated to build up a solid collection, but we’re slowly getting there.

 If you’re traveling and want something to play that won’t take up your entire bag, this list is for you.

-Small Two Player Games You Can Travel With
+Small Two Person Games You Can Travel With

 First up on the list are these six unique games.
 Most of them are card based or just a small bag with pieces, so they’re all super compact and easy to tuck in your luggage when you hit the road.

 I grew up playing a lot of Set so I destroy Daniel every time we play.
 It’s great.

 The game is really simple to play and each round lasts around 15 minutes.
 To start you lay out 12 cards and must combine them into sets of three based on their colors, shapes, shading, and number.
 You continuously replenish the 12 cards on the table and race to get more sets than your partner.
 Set comes in a box but you can pull out and pack the cards alone.

 Bananagrams is pretty flexible and the tiles lend themselves well to single player games too – if you’re bored you can challenge yourself to build your own crossword puzzle or just make up new games with the letters.

 3. Hive Pocket

 The basic premise of the game is to surround your partner’s bee piece while also blocking them from surrounding your own.
 Rounds are usually pretty quick and it’s a fun way to pass the time.